Author: Mark Boyle

 Details of 2019’s event are still under wraps, but organisers have teased that big changes will be coming.
-Pride Weekend is a free event which usually lands on the last weekend in July.
-The the march takes place throughout the city centre and is followed by live performances from big names within the music and entertainment industry.
+Pride Weekend is a free event that usually lands on the last weekend in July.
+The march takes place throughout the city centre and is followed by live performances from big names within the music and entertainment industry.
 2018’s event moved to Tithebarn Street where Sophie Ellis Baxtor and Courtney Act headlined.

 6) Get a Taste of Samba at the Brazilica Carnival